ahmedsherif/ahmedsherif.github.io/_posts/2020-05-22-Sysaid-RCE.md

 - 5th of April 2020 - Reported both unauthenticated file upload and GhostCatcat attack.
 - 7th of April 2020 - Recieved confirmation from SysAid and fix will be released the next version
-- 5th of May 2020 - Sysaid fixed both vulnerabilites and assigned CVE-2020-10569 for it.
+- 5th of May 2020 - Sysaid fixed both vulnerabilites and assigned CVE-2020-10569 for it